cultivarium/GenomeSPOT/README.md

 `tutorial.ipynb` provides an interactions demonstration of modules in this repo.
 Briefly:

-- The user provides a genome sequence and protein sequences in FASTA format
+- The user provides a genome sequence and protein sequences in FASTA format.
+Protein prediction is not performed by this package because it would multiply the runtime.
 - Features of sequences in the genome are calculated by `Genome` using the classes `Protein` and `DNA`
 - A pretrained model for each condition (optimum temperature, minimum temperature, etc.) estimates the condition from the genome features
 - Model training is discussed in a separate section (see: Model training and evaluation), but a couple functions exist to demonstrate the functions used to balance the data phylogenetically